se-edu/guides/tutorials/intellijDebugger.md

 Purpose: Executes the remaining lines of code in the current method and returns to the caller.

+Usage:
-Usage: Useful when you've stepped into a method and want to quickly return to the higher-level context without stepping through every line.
+- When you've stepped into a method and want to quickly return to the higher-level context without stepping through every line.
+- Example: After looking at `execute()`, return to `addCommand.execute()` to continue tracing the code.

 ### Setting a Conditional Breakpoint